brendt/stitcher.io/src/content/blog/2020-03-04-event-driven-php.md

 }
 ```

-Behind the scenes, `AccountAggregateRoot::<hljs prop>increaseBalance</hljs>()` will send an event to the server, which will store it and notify all relevant subscribers.
+Behind the scenes, `AccountAggregateRoot::increaseBalance()` will send an event to the server, which will store it and notify all relevant subscribers.

 If you're wondering what such an implementation of `AccountAggregateRoot` might look like, here's a simplified version: